valsamovich/cs.github.io/docs/tutorials/database.md

 ## Introduction

+The **first** patent for a **data storage device** was issued to Herman Hollerith in 1884 for his punched card.
+Hollerith worked in the Census Office of the U.S. government.
+The census in the U.S. is conducted every ten years to count the population.
+The census of 1880 took eight years.

 The importance of database processing increases every day because databases are used in information systems everywhere—and increasingly so.
 The **purpose of a database** is to help people keep track of things.
 Lists can be used for this purpose, but if a list involves more than one theme modification problems will occur when data are inserted, updated, or deleted.

 **Relational databases** store data in the form of tables.
 Almost always, the tables are designed so that each table stores data about a single theme.
 Lists that involve multiple themes need to be broken up and stored in multiple tables, one for each theme.
 When this is done, a column needs to be added to link the tables to each other so that the relationship from a row in one table to a row in another table can be shown.

 A **modification problem** is a data corruption or loss that occurs when a table uses one row to store facts about two or more themes.
 In this case, a deletion of a row can remove facts about two or more themes, leading to a loss in data, or a data change must be made in multiple rows to maintain data consistency.
 Finally, unless creation of a new row is allowed based on only one theme, it may be impossible to store needed data.

-Three possible modification problems are:
+An **anomaly** is defined as a abnormality or deviation from the expected.
+In a file system, an anomaly usually occurs when two or more files are merged to achieve data integration.
+Three possible modification **problems/anomalies** are:

-1. insert problems — missing data
+- Insert problems — missing data
+  - Insertion anomalies occur when adding data to a file that has redundancies.
-2. update problems — inconsistent data
+- Update problems — inconsistent data
+  - An update anomaly occurs when you make changes to records.
-3. delete problems — data loss.
+- Delete problems — data loss.
+  - Deletion anomalies occur when deleting a record from a file.

 [**Structured Query Language**](https://github.com/valerysamovich/engineering/blob/master/docs/tutorials/database.md#structured-query-language) (SQL) is an international language for processing tables in relational databases.
 You can use SQL to join together and *display data stored in separate tables*, *create new tables*, and *query data from tables* in many ways.
 You can also use **SQL** to *insert*, *update*, and *delete* data.